baileyp/advent-of-code-2021/README.md

 comparison, and this is yet another area where JavaScript's standard library let me down.
 I don't think I should have to write my own class or functions for things like union, intersection, and difference of sets.
 Still, it was the approach that made the most sense to me, so I [implemented my own class](./src/lib/classes.js#L24) for it.

+Did I solve for all of the digits in the optimal order and in the optimal way?
+Probably not, but I won't lose sleep over it.

 #### Day 9 ([puzzle](https://adventofcode.com/2021/day/9), [solution](./src/solution/day09.js))